ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 This list is not exhaustive.

-- Context bound to a given time window: Construct redemption context as SHA256(current time window).
+- Context bound to a given time window: Construct redemption context as F(current time window), where F is a pseudorandom function.
-- Context bound to a client location: Construct redemption context as SHA256(client IP address prefix).
+- Context bound to a client location: Construct redemption context as F(client IP address prefix), where F is a pseudorandom function
-- Context bound to a given time window and location: Construct redemption context as SHA256(current time window, client IP address prefix).
+- Context bound to a given time window and location: Construct redemption context as F(current time window, client IP address prefix), where F is a pseudorandom function.

 An empty redemption context is not bound to any property of the client session.
 Preventing double spending on tokens requires the origin to keep state